 Power Platform works because Microsoft Dynamics 365, Power Apps, Power BI, and Azure all support storing data using the Common Data Model, allowing you to unify information across your business.
 In addition, open source standard definitions can be used alongside customized schema to meet your business needs with precision.

 Microsoft Power Platform allows you to access all your business data under the Common Data Model, then makes it easy to build apps and workflows around that information.
 It does this with 3 main tools:

 Microsoft Power BI is a business intelligence and advanced analytics platform with built-in visuals and countless options for analyzing and displaying relevant data in real-time.
 You can use Power BI to embed interactive data visuals into your other Microsoft business solutions, such as drillable dashboards with reports, charts, KPIs, and more.

-Microsoft Flow makes it easy to create workflows and automate processes between multiple business applications.
+Power Automate makes it easy to create workflows and automate processes between multiple business applications.
 Hundreds of built-in connector templates make it easy to synchronize and automate actions across your entire business management system.
-With Flow, you can get notifications, make approvals from one place, collect information, synchronize data, and more.
+With Power Automate, you can get notifications, make approvals from one place, collect information, synchronize data, and more.

 What is the Common Data Service

 Microsoft Power Platform’s Common Data Service is built into Power Apps, and it’s based on the foundation of the Common Data Model.
 This means users can easily create enterprise-grade apps without the traditional challenges and limits that developers face when connecting multiple disparate solutions.

 The Common Data Service standardizes your data through the Common Data Model, and then allows you or third parties to build on a set of over 200 standard business entities.
 You can also customize the model to your unique business needs by creating custom entities and fields.